First published in Queen's Gazette by TIM LOUGHEED

 Patients facing a cancer diagnosis invariably have many questions, but one tops the list – what is the best treatment?
 Answering that question is the compelling goal of medical research that is testing new treatments for similarly-diagnosed patients in carefully monitored and controlled ways.
 Such studies, known as clinical trials, have been instrumental in altering and improving the way cancer is now approached.

-For Dr. Elizabeth Eisenhauer, head of the Queen’s Department of Oncology, the link between clinical trials and the progress of cancer therapy is all too clear.
+For Dr. Elizabeth Eisenhauer, retired head of the Queen’s Department of Oncology, the link between clinical trials and the progress of cancer therapy is all too clear.
 She explains the differences between how a middle-aged woman with breast cancer was treated in 1965, and how the same condition is managed today.
 In 1965, a combination of extensive and disfiguring surgery and radiation sometimes did little to prevent the fatal spread of the disease.
 Fifty years later, innovations such as implementation of breast cancer screening, genetic insights, less aggressive surgical procedures, chemotherapy, and targeted hormones and other drugs have together dramatically increased survival rates and quality of life.

 "Over the last 50 years, we have seen about 5 to 10 new approaches to breast cancer treatment now implemented in practice," Eisenhauer points out.
 "All of them are the result of clinical trials and almost all are related to academic cooperative group clinical trial findings."